vijaycs85/fivestar/README.txt

 Support
 -------
-If you experience a problem with cck_imagefield or have a problem, file a request or issue on the fivestar queue at http://drupal.org/project/issues/fivestar.
+If you experience a problem with fivestar or have a problem, file a request or issue on the fivestar queue at http://drupal.org/project/issues/fivestar.
 DO NOT POST IN THE FORUMS.
 Posting in the issue queues is a direct line of communication with the module authors.